vicramon/ember-tutorial/chapters/the-ember-object.md

 ## Observers

-Observers are functions that fire whenever the any of thethings they observe change.
-They look like propertyies, but end with `observes()` instead of `property()`
+Observers are functions that fire whenever the any of the things they observe change.
+They look like properties, but end with `observes()` instead of `property()`

 ```coffee
 App.User = Ember.Object.extend